 Florida motorcycle accident statistics tell us a lot about motorcycle safety.
-Whether you’ve just been in an accident, you want to get a motorcycle for the first time, or you’re writing a research paper, motorcycle accident statistics are important.
-Our Tampa attorneys for motorcycle accidents discuss Florida motorcycle accident statistics.
+Whether you’ve just been in an accident, you want to get a motorcycle for the first time, or you’re curious about the overall safety and current accident rates, motorcycle accident statistics are important.
+Our Tampa attorneys for motorcycle accidents can help you get more insight into what to do after a motorcycle accident and explain current trends with Florida motorcycle accident statistics.

 Do Motorcycle Helmets Save Lives?

-How Many Motorcyclists Were Killed in Motor Vehicle Crashes in Florida in 2016?
+How Many Motorcyclists Were Killed in Motor Vehicle Crashes in Florida in 2022 and 2023?

-How Many Motorcycle Deaths in Florida Each Year?
+How Many Motorcycle Deaths Happen in Florida Each Year?

 Motorcycle Accident Statistics in Tampa/Hillsborough County

 Hillsborough County and the greater Tampa area is a popular destination for motorcyclists.
 As such, this county has some of the highest motorcycle accident rates in the state.
 Tampa and Hillsborough County motorcycle accident statistics are as follows:

 - There were 584 motorcycle crashes and 37 fatalities in 2021

 - There were 603 motorcycle crashes and 47 fatalities in 2022